Australasian Barbecue Alliance Rules 2022

 Food Safety Guidelines

 This is a General Guide only.
-Please consult with Event Promoter for specific ‘Rules’ applicable in the Town/City/State/Country per event as required.
+Please consult with the Event Promoter for specific ‘Rules’ applicable in the Town/City/State/Country per event as required.

 - Uncooked meats must be stored at or below 4 degrees Celsius at all times.